Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 This means that you won’t be able to subscribe directly to the History Channel.
 What you’ll need to do first is subscribe to a US TV provider that includes the channel in their subscription package.

-After that, you will manage to unblock content from History.com or the available apps by signing in with the credentials associated with a valid account from the supported TV provider.
+After that, you will manage to unblock content from History.com or the available apps.

 Currently, viewers in the USA can watch History programming by signing up for a service with the following providers: